This site is intended for US

 months

-bBased on a retrospective analysis of patients with R/R AML with NPM1m (n=206) compared with NPM1-wt (n=1516)
+bBased on a retrospective analysis of patients with R/R AML with NPM1m (n=206) compared with NPM1-wt (n=1516) treated with standard-of-care therapies.11

-Accurate NPM1-m diagnosis
+Accurate NPM1m diagnosis

 Guiding clinical decisions